Intuition - is it time to stop listening to othersNov 12, 2021

 They begin to doubt themselves, following rules (often which are imagined and not real).
-They try to follow other artists styles, or their teachers style.
-While all along their intuitive guide is tying to show them their own uniqueness.
-Eventually they begin to doubt themselves.
+They try to follow other artists' styles, or their teachers' style.
+While all along their intuitive guide is trying to show them their own uniqueness.
+Eventually, they begin to doubt themselves.
 They begin to believe that they will never find their own style.
 Or that inspiration will not be available to them, and worse still they give up trying.

-Have you spent a great deal of time or money on classes, only to find that you learn how to copy the style of the teacher.
-But when you are home trying to paint on your own you just can’t quite create something of your own that calls out to you?
+Have you spent a great deal of time or money on classes, only to find that you learn how to copy the style of the teacher, however when you are at home trying to paint on your own, you just can’t quite create something of your own that resonates with you?

 Does stepping up to a big white canvas create a bit of anxiety in you because you feel you may waste it, not being able to create something you may be proud of?